-Single family zoning, and the scarcity that comes with it, has made housing less affordable for a large number of Minneapolis residents.
-While I can appreciate that there might have been some anxiety around the 2040 plan, the reality is restrictions on housing density have been a contributing factor to the lack of affordable housing.
-There’s not a lot of vacant land left in town, in some places we need to start building vertically.
+The most effective way to get more affordable housing is to allow for more housing, period.
+While I can appreciate that there might have been some anxiety around the 2040 plan, the reality is, restrictions on housing density have contributed to a significant lack of affordable housing in Minneapolis.
+There’s not a lot of vacant land left in town; near large corridors, the City needs to start building vertically.

 Allowing triplexes was a step in the right direction, but Minneapolis needs more housing.
-Yes, in my backyard (there’s already apartments behind my home).
-More residents also helps with spreading out the costs of running a city.
+Yes, in my backyard (there are already apartments behind my home).
+Having more residents will help with spreading out the costs of running a city.
 Pushing back against housing density is a recipe for increasing property taxes over time.
 We can work together as a community to keep neighborhoods intact as we add more neighbors.